 7. Link internally.

-Use your content as a way to get more traffic to the other pages of your website by directing your readers with a hyperlink at the appropriate words and places.
+Use your content as a way to get more traffic to the other pages of your website by internal linking or directing your readers with a hyperlink at the appropriate words and places.
 If you’re talking about a certain product on one post, link to your site’s product page to help the reader make the purchase.